EarthScope/ringserver/doc/ringserver.md

 ## <a id='miniseed-archiving'>Miniseed Archiving</a>

 <p >Using either the <b>-MSWRITE</b> command line option or the <b>MSeedWrite</b> config file parameter the server can be configured to write all miniSEED data records received via DataLink to a user defined directory and file structure.
+Only ring packets ending with the <b>/MSEED</b> suffix are considered.</p>

-The archive <i>format</i> argument is expanded for each packet processed using the following flags:</p>
+<p >The archive <i>format</i> argument is expanded for each packet processed using the following flags:</p>

 <pre >
   <b>n</b> : network code, white space removed